ACBlainey/Concord/SorryForTheMess.md

 Random spelling mistakes will be corrected as I notice them ..........
 I generally don't notice them ! so that may take time.
 Point them out if you see them.

+This is still a living, developing project so it is not a polished as a finalized presentation.